cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 }
 ```

-- Limit Grant Delegation to only AWS Services usage.
+3. Limit Grant delegation to AWS Services usage where possible.

-We’ll use the `kms:GrantIsForAWSResource` Condition Key here.
-An example below is for EC2 Autoscaling with encrypted volumes.
+* This can be done by the `kms:GrantIsForAWSResource` Condition Key here.
+An example key policy for EC2 Autoscaling with encrypted volumes is below.

 ```json
 {